xe-nvdk/pyraform/README.md

 ```

 ### Note
-Right now everything work as separate module, so you need to specify ec2.py or dns.py to deploy or destroy the infrastructure.
+Right now everything work as a separate module, so you need to specify ec2.py or dns.py to deploy or destroy the infrastructure.
 The idea is to make it work as a single module in the future.

 ## Deploying Infrastructure EC2
 Run the following command to deploy your infrastructure: